joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@decls

-@declsidentifies one or more declarable elements within the header, which are understood to apply to the element bearing this attribute and its content.
+identifies one or more declarable elements within the header, which are understood to apply to the element bearing this attribute and its content.
+**Status**

+Optional

+**Datatype**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespace
+ 1–∞ occurrences of teidata.pointer separated by whitespace